rileyfletch/rileyfletch/README.md

 ## Hi, I'm Riley 👋
 I'm a third year CS major at the University of Virginia My interests include but are not limited to:

--> Web development, app development, data science, embedded systems
+&rarr Web development, app development, data science, embedded systems